QuickBase/interview-demos/ai/README.md

 - Please provide tests for the main program functionality.
 - Please provide a file with instructions on how to run the program and the tests.
 - Avoid using a library/tool/service/database that is already doing a  `similarity_search` or `semantic_search`.
 We would like to see how you implement the function.
-- Please be prepared to answer questions on what "Best Match" metric and how you would evaluate future changes of algorithms.
+- Please be prepared to answer questions on what the "Best Match" metric is and how you would evaluate future changes in algorithms.
 - Please ensure you think of Error Cases, Failure Cases, Negative Flows
 - Please use whatever library you prefer to generate embeddings and distance functions.
 You may also use Python libraries to help with requests or mocks.

 ### Stretch Goals
 - As a stretch, you can also implement given an App Description, find the best match
-- As a stretch, you can use AWS Bedrock/GCP/Azure to demonstrate your cloud knowledge.
+- As a stretch, you can use AWS Bedrock/GCP/Azure, for example, to generate embeddings to demonstrate your cloud knowledge.
 This is completely optional
 - As a stretch, you can also containerize your application to demonstrate your knowledge of operations.
 This is completely optional